 The finance curse concept was first developed by John Christensen and Nicholas Shaxson.
-In 2013 we published a report laying out the concept, and followed this in 2016 with our first academic paper, in partnership with Duncan Wigan of the Copenhagen Business School, in the The British Journal of Politics and International Relations.
+In 2013 we published an initial report laying out the basic idea, and followed this in 2016 with our first academic paper, in partnership with Duncan Wigan of the Copenhagen Business School, in the The British Journal of Politics and International Relations.

 A range of blogs and articles have already been published on the subject of the finance curse, some hosted by the Sheffield Political Economy Research Institute (SPERI) at Sheffield University in the UK, and some by the Tax Justice Network.

-An important new academic paper on the Finance Curse and the UK will be published in October 2018, alongside the book.
+An academic paper on the Finance Curse and the UK was published in October 2018, alongside the book.